-The District engages Ronald J Freeman, Pflugerville, Texas, as General Counsel.
-Mr. Freeman, in a separate, individual capacity is also Of Counsel to the firm of McCall, Parkhurst & Horton L.L.P.
+The District engages Gordon Davis Johnson & Shane P.C., El Paso, Texas, as General Counsel.
 The fees payable to General Counsel are not contingent upon the issuance sale and delivery of the Bonds.

 Bond Counsel

 The District has engaged McCall, Parkhurst & Horton L.L.P., Austin, Texas as Bond Counsel.
 The fees payable to Bond Counsel are contingent upon the issuance, sale and delivery of the Bonds.